rails/rails/guides/source/active_model_basics.md

 `ActiveModel::Validations` automatically adds an `errors` method to your instances initialized with a new `ActiveModel::Errors` object, so there is no need for you to do this manually.

-You should to run `valid?` on the object to check if it is valid or not.
+Run `valid?` on the object to check if the object is valid or not.
 If the object is not valid, it will return `false` and the errors will be added to the `errors` object.

 ```irb
 irb> person = Person.new

 irb> person.email = "me"
 irb> person.valid?
 => Token can't be blank (ActiveModel::StrictValidationFailed)

 irb> person.errors
 =>  {:name=>["can't be blank"], :email=>["is invalid"]}
 ```